 - Power supply has the necessary connectors

-- Graphics card fits in the case
+- The graphics card fits in the case

 Performance Optimization